RAMGuide/TheRamGuide-WIP-/Timings.md

 #### Why is tRAS = tCL + tRCD + 2 false and where did the rule come from?
+There are many different ways to directly prove that this rule is false.
+One of which was already mentioned above.
+This rule doesn't dictate anything, but where did this rule actually come from?

 ### tRC